Cap-go/website/content/blog/automatic-build-and-release-with-gitlab.md

 You should add your test in the build step to ensure your code is working.

-Go To your Capgo dashboard and check your build who just appear, you now have yout own CI/CD system.
+Go To your Capgo dashboard and check your build who just appear, you now have your CI/CD system.

 If you want to let all of your users get the update whenever it's available, go to your channel and set it to `public`.